ilknurdgn/javascript-quiz-app/README.md

 ## Javascript-Quiz-App

--I created the quiz application using vanilla js.
+- I created the quiz application using vanilla js.

 ## Screenshots: